-Our bye-laws provide that directors in one of the three classes of our board of directors shall be elected annually.
+Our bye-laws provide that one of the three classes of our board of directors shall be elected annually.
+Shareholders may only remove a director for cause prior to the expiration of that director's term at a special general meeting of shareholders at which a majority of the holders of shares voting on such proposal vote in favor of that action.
 For a description of the number and term of our directors, see "Management-Board of Directors" above.
 A classified board may deter a shareholder from removing incumbent directors and may discourage an attempt to obtain control of us.